dhthwy/r/README.md

 # r

+"Optimism LOL.

+Opto left when you silently discarded them for some corn AFTER swearing up and down that they wouldn't be kicked to the curb.

+'takeda takeda takeda takeda'

+Gotta get some nuts in.
+Just leave em for dead.
+That's your MO.

+And you talk about optimism.
+HAHAHAHAHA.

+You're the 'do as I say, not as I do' type arentcha?

+OPTIMISM.
+LMFAO.
+"

 "Interestingly, requests I've made is something given freely to others all the time.

 Yet when I make it - huge problem.